proudhAteR/Schedule_Maker/README.md

 ### ✨ Added
 - **Multilingual input**
-  Thanks to [`deep-translator`](https://pypi.org/project/deep-translator/) and [`langdetect`](https://pypi.org/project/langdetect/) packages, your program can now:
-  - Detect and translate user input from various languages.
+  Thanks to [`deep-translator`](https://pypi.org/project/deep-translator/) and [`langdetect`](https://pypi.org/project/langdetect/) packages, your program can now detect and translate user input from various languages.

 - **Natural‑language time parsing**
   You can now write schedules using terms like: